that-devguy/digital-business-card/README.md

 # Digital Business Card
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A digital business card application built in React.
-This project is a part of a free React course avaiable through [freeCodeCamp](https://www.freecodecamp.org/) created by [Bob Ziroll](https://twitter.com/bobziroll).
+This project is a part of a free React course available through [freeCodeCamp](https://www.freecodecamp.org/), created by [Bob Ziroll](https://twitter.com/bobziroll).

 Join me in following this course!
 So far, I can confidently say that I highly recommend it.
 Bob Ziroll and Scrimba have made it incredibly easy to follow along.
 You can access the course for free: [Free React Course for 2022](https://www.freecodecamp.org/news/free-react-course-2022/)